Your Gold Coast party questions answered

 5. Hospitality –

 Pre cut cakes and slices.
 No guest wants to have to cut into a cake or slice.
 Remove all food from plastic containers and display on plates.
-If you are using paper plates and plastic cutlery make it obvious where guest can place these once they have finished eating.
-Have everything easy to find as you don’t want your guests going up and down the buffet line looking for condiments or salt and pepper.
+If you are using paper plates and plastic cutlery provide bins for easy disposal.
+Have everything easy to find.
+This avoids your guests needing to go up and down the buffet line looking for condiments or salt and pepper.